MicrosoftDocs/visualfsharpdocs/docs/conceptual/asyncbuilder.for['t]-method-[fsharp].md

 Type: **'T -&gt;**[Async](https://msdn.microsoft.com/library/e0b28ea2-dea5-4021-b2b9-d7d4761babde)**&lt;**[unit](https://msdn.microsoft.com/library/00b837c2-6c8a-483a-87d3-0479c64037a7)**&gt;**

 A function to take an item from the sequence and create an asynchronous computation.
-Can be seen as the body of the **for** expression.
+Can be seen as the body of the `for` expression.

+## Return Value

-**An asynchronous computation that will enumerate the sequence and run body for each element.**
+An asynchronous computation that will enumerate the sequence and run body for each element.

 ## Remarks
 A cancellation check is performed on each iteration of the loop.
-The existence of this method permits the use of **for** in the **async { ... }** computation expression syntax.
+The existence of this method permits the use of `for` in the `async { ... }` computation expression syntax.

 ## Platforms
 Windows 8, Windows 7, Windows Server 2012, Windows Server 2008 R2

 ## Version Information
 **F# Core Library Versions**

 Supported in: 2.0, 4.0, Portable

 ## See Also
 [Control.AsyncBuilder Class &#40;F&#35;&#41;](Control.AsyncBuilder-Class-%5BFSharp%5D.md)

 [Microsoft.FSharp.Control Namespace &#40;F&#35;&#41;](Microsoft.FSharp.Control-Namespace-%5BFSharp%5D.md)